Momentive: History

 The company traces its origins back to 1940, when General Electric research chemist Eugene G. Rochow, who first described the direct process for synthesizing silicone compounds.
 This breakthrough laid the foundation for commercial silicones, which over decades became used in myriad applications, from consumer goods through aerospace.

 Momentive originated from General Electric’s silicones and advanced materials division, including associated joint ventures such as Bayer and Toshiba, which were active in the silicones and silanes sectors.

-General Electric established a large silicone production facility at Waterford, NY in 1947.At its peak in the 1960s and 1970s, the plant employed over 1,000 people and produced a range of silicone compounds for use in building materials, automotive components, aerospace applications, and cosmetics.
-In 2006, GE sold the facility to Apollo Global Management, after which it was renamed Momentive Performance Materials Inc. The site continues to operate as a significant silicone manufacturing center.
+General Electric established a large silicone production facility at Waterford, NY in 1947.
+At its peak in the 1960s and 1970s, the plant employed over 1,000 people and produced a range of silicone compounds for use in building materials, automotive components, aerospace applications, and cosmetics.
+In 2006, GE sold the facility to Apollo Global Management, after which it was renamed Momentive Performance Materials Inc. Under Apollo, Momentive drastically cut pay for most of its hourly employees and laid off dozens of hourly employees, a move which was tentatively ruled by the NLRB to be an illegal breach of contract.
+During and after this period, Pinkerton (detective agency) was hired by Apollo to assist Momentive's union-busting activities.
+The site continues to operate as a significant silicone manufacturing center.
 After bankruptcy in 2014, and a stock offering in 2017, the company is owned by a group of South Korean investors.

 In November 2012, Momentive Performance Materials Inc. launched its Global Research and Development Center and regional business headquarters for India, Middle East, and Africa (IMEA) in Bangalore, India.
 The facility’s research scientists focus on developing new global technology platforms and products for both new and existing applications across a variety of industries, including personal care, energy, healthcare, electronics, automotive, and construction.
 Additionally, serving as Momentive’s regional headquarters, the site accommodates its commercial, business support, business process, and information technology operations.

 In April 2013, Momentive Performance Materials Inc. expanded its Technology Center in Seoul, South Korea establishing a global innovation hub dedicated to the electronics sector.
 The upgraded Korea Technology Center (KTC), located in the Gasan Digital Complex and spanning over 1,500 m², integrates application development, R&D, testing, and manufacturing functions.
 Focused on advanced materials for display, LED, and OLED applications, the center strengthens company's regional presence and global innovation capabilities.
+In 2014, Momentive Performance Materials filed for Chapter 11 bankruptcy.